-Ahmet Altan (1950) is one of Turkey’s most-read novelists as well as being among the country’s best-known political columnists.
-It is a role into which he was born.
-His father Çetin Altan (1927-2015), was an important literary figure as well as a popular journalist and politician.
-Ahmet’s younger brother Mehmet, a professor of economics, is also a household name for his political commentaries.
+Ahmet Altan (1950) ranks among Turkey’s most-read novelists as well as its most influential political columnists.
+It is a role to which he was born.
+His father, Çetin Altan (1927-2015) was an important novelist and popular journalist as well as a politician.
+Ahmet’s younger brother Mehmet, a professor of economics, is also a household name in Turkey for his political commentaries.
 Ahmet Altan graduated from the School of Economics of the Istanbul University.
 In the decades that followed, he worked his way around newspapers from the night shift to the head of the foreign desk to managing editor, to nation-wide prominence.

 Throughout his journalistic career, Ahmet Altan continued to write novels and literary essays.
 His first novel Dört Mevsim Sonbahar (Four Seasons of Autumn) was published in 1982, when the author was 32 years old, and brought him the Akademi Bookstore Novel Prize.
 His second novel Sudaki İz (Trace on the Water) was condemned as obscene by an Istanbul court, which ordered the burning of the copies of the novel.
-Since then he has published nine more novels and seven collections of essays.
-Kılıç Yarası Gibi (Like a Sword Wound), a best seller and the first volume in Altan’s Ottoman Quartet — a turn of the century family saga inspired by Altan’s grandfather’s life — was awarded the Yunus Nadi Novel Prize.
+Since then he has published eight more novels and seven collections of essays.
+Kılıç Yarası Gibi (Like a Sword Wound), a best seller and the first volume in Altan’s Ottoman Quartet — a turn of the century family saga in four novels all inspired by Altan’s own grandfather’s life — was awarded the prestigious Yunus Nadi Novel Prize in Turkey.
 Altan’s novels have been translated into over a dozen languages.
 I Will Never See the World Again is his eighth collection of essays and his first book to come out in translation before appearing in its original Turkish.
 An earlier (2004) volume of essays, İçimizde Bir Yer (Somewhere Inside Us), sold a million copies in Turkey — a record for the genre that has still to be broken.